 - Where any international banking charges are payable, we shall deduct the charge levied by our bank from the amount payable.
 Currency exchange rate variations and any receiving bank charges are the responsibility of the charity being paid.

 - Once registered, you are able to track donations via your CharitySaver dashboard.
 The donation amount due to the charity is shown after deduction of standard, local card fees only.
-Our card processing provider charges a premium on corporate and non UK issued cards, and any such charges will be deducted when payment is made to the charity.
+Our card processing provider charges a premium on corporate and non UK issued cards (1.9%), and any such charges will be deducted when payment is made to the charity.
+Where an international payment is paid to the charity CharitySaver will deduct the banks fixed fee of £15 from the amount being paid.

 - Where you request goods or services via our enquiry form or via CharitySaver by any other means, any resulting agreement/contract is between yourselves and the CharitySaver partner providing said goods/services.
 In the event of any dispute CharitySaver is happy to mediate but shall not incur any liability in respect of the transaction(s) between the charity and the service provider and any such mediation shall be at the discretion of CharitySaver and without legal liability.